 A property inspection is a routine visit to your rental property to make a record of its condition.
 Its purpose is to make sure that the tenant is caring for the property sufficiently, to check if any maintenance is required and to check for any breaches of the tenancy agreement.
 An inspection is not to be confused with a property inventory, which is carried out at the beginning and end of a tenancy.

-Property inspections are really important as they help to catch any problems before they escalate into bigger issues.
+Property inspections help to catch any problems before they escalate into bigger issues.
 This can not only prevent costly repairs but can also help to maintain the value of your investment.

 Who Carries Out Property Inspections?